Search by Keyword

 At 7 pm they began the overdubs, which included maracas, bongos, Hammond organ, double-tracked lead vocals from Paul, harmony vocals from John and handclaps.
 The handclaps were done in quick-paced eighth notes in the introduction, half notes during most of each verse, and quarter notes during the last four measures of each verse as well as during the instrumental sections of the song.
 By 11:30 pm, the song appeared to be complete.

-A unique feature to this recording is the back-and-forth interplay between an acoustic and electric arrangement.
+A unique feature of this recording is the back-and-forth interplay between acoustic and electric arrangements.
 The song starts out with a mellow acoustic feel only to surprise you in the final four measures by jumping into a raucous harder sound.
-This is repeated throughout the song with the solo sections pre-dating The Monkees stabbing organ sounds and ‘swinging’ electric guitar solos.
+This is repeated throughout the song with the solo sections pre-dating The Monkees stabbing organ sounds and "swinging" electric guitar solos.

 However, someone (probably its composer) was not happy with how the recording came out.
 Therefore, on November 6th, 1965, a decision was made to devote the day to recording a remake of the song.
 They entered EMI Studio Two at 7 pm for a six hour recording session that resulted in a more acoustic rendition of “I’m Looking Through You.”
 To round out the composition, Paul wrote a bridge and included it in the arrangement.
 Mark Lewisohn, in his book “The Beatles Recording Sessions,” describes this version as “perhaps a little too fast and frenetic” which may have been the reason why neither of the two takes recorded on this day have ever seen the light of day anywhere, even on bootlegs.

-The next day, November 11th, 1965, was the deadline day to complete the album.
-Therefore, they entered EMI Studio Two at 6 pm for an unprecedented thirteen-hour recording session to complete the “Rubber Soul” album, which took them to 7 am the following morning.
-After spending the first ten hours fully recording two new compositions, namely “You Won’t See Me” and “Girl,” they resurrected “Wait,” which was a leftover track from the “Help!” sessions, to add overdubs for about an hour.
+The next day, November 11th, 1965, was the deadline to complete the "Rubber Soul" album.
+Therefore, they entered EMI Studio Two at 6 pm for an unprecedented thirteen-hour recording session, which took them to 7 am the following morning.
+After spending the first ten hours fully recording two new compositions, namely “You Won’t See Me” and “Girl,” they resurrected “Wait,” which was a leftover track from the “Help!” sessions, adding overdubs to it for about an hour.

 Following this, from approximately 5 to 7 am on the morning of November 12th, 1965, they added the final overdubs to “I’m Looking Through You.”
 These consisted of Paul’s lead vocals, John’s harmony vocals, George on lead guitar, Paul playing a lead guitar riff at the end of each verse, Ringo stabbing a chord on a Hammond organ in the final measures of each verse, and Paul double-tracking his lead vocals.